Methodology: How We Rank The Courses

-How well do the holes pose risks and rewards and equally test length, accuracy and finesse?
+How well do the holes pose a variety of risks and rewards and equally test length, accuracy and finesse?

 How difficult, while still being fair, is the course for a scratch player from the back tees?

 How varied are the holes in differing lengths, configurations, hazard placements, green shapes and green contours?

 How well do the design features provide individuality to each hole yet a collective continuity to the entire 18?

 How well do the scenic values of the course add to the pleasure of a round?